 What Are the Benefits of Bathing in Hot Springs

-Because of the mineral content hot springs they have been believed to have healing effects.
-Scientific studies evidence that bathing in hot springs boost the blood circulation, and can help reduce stress by relaxing tense muscles.
+Due to their mineral content, hot springs have long been believed to have healing effects.
+Scientific studies have shown that bathing in hot springs can boost blood circulation and help reduce stress by relaxing tense muscles.
 The relaxation can lead to deeper sleep.
-The buoyant water supports the joints, and hence permits freer movement than outside the water.
-In other words, the buoyancy may relieve joint pain temporally.
-Geothermals with high silica content can smooth and soften dry and rough skin, while those with high sulfur content might relieve eczema and psoriasis.
-According to an Australian study bathers reported relieve of back pain, arthritis, stress/anxiety, depression and insomnia.
+The buoyant water supports the joints, thereby permitting more unrestricted movement than outside the water.
+In other words, the buoyancy may temporarily relieve joint pain.
+Geothermal water with high silica content can smooth and soften dry, rough skin, while those with high sulfur content may ease eczema and psoriasis.
+According to an Australian study, bathers reported relief of back pain, arthritis, stress/anxiety, depression, and insomnia.

 How to Get to These Hot Springs

-Some of the 20 public hot springs are developed as resorts in Alaska roadhouse style at the end of a small road like Chena Hot Springs, for instance, which is a scenic 1.5 h drive from Fairbanks.
+Some of the 20 public hot springs have been developed into resorts in an Alaska roadhouse style, located at the end of a minor road, such as Chena Hot Springs, which is a scenic 1.5-hour drive from Fairbanks.
 Note that such roads may be unpaved.
-Others may be reached by hiking or kajaking from a hotel or rental cabin resort.
-Those on islands require to fly there with a small chartered air plane.
+Others may be reached by hiking or kayaking from a hotel or a rental cabin resort.
+Those on islands need to fly there with a small chartered airplane.
 In any case, I would recommend ebooking hotel/accommodation prior to your travel to ensure you have a place to stay when you get there.
-Trust me, after soaking in the warm mineral water you will be tired.
+Trust me, after soaking in the warm mineral water, you will be tired.

 References